Skip to main content

 On the other hand, SNR refers to the signal-to-noise power ratio.
 For ease of calculation, we commonly convert it to dB or decibels.

-2. What is Signal to Noise Ratio (SNR)?
+2. What is Signal the signal-to-noise ratio (SNR)?

 SNR = signal power/noise power